 Location

-When choosing a location for your 3 bin compost system, consider the following:
+When choosing a location for your 3-bin compost system, keep the following in mind:

-2. Ensure easy access to a water source for adding moisture when needed.
+- Ensure easy access to a water source for adding moisture as needed.

-3. Prioritize proper drainage to avoid water pooling at the bottom, which can lead to anaerobic composting.
+- Prioritize proper drainage to prevent water pooling at the bottom, which can lead to anaerobic composting.

-4. Select firm ground to prevent the bins from sinking or appearing unattractive over time.
+- Choose firm ground to avoid bins sinking or becoming uneven over time.

-5. Opt for a sheltered spot to protect the compost from drying out due to wind.
+- Opt for a sheltered spot to prevent wind from drying out the compost.

 See more: Siting a Compost Bin